ssawchenko/jekyllblog/_posts/2014-04-01-How-to-know-when-the-screen-is-on.md

 private ScreenBroadcastReciever mScreenReceiver;

 // 3.
 Instantiate and register the BroadcastReceiver
-// Note: In onCreate because I am doing this from within a Service
-// If registering from an Activity it would be best to place this in onResume.
+// Note: onResume appears to be called before ScreenBroadcastReciever.onReceive.
+// To ensure that we always catch the broadcast, we want to register it in onCreate.
+// Even if registering from within an Activity, do so from onCreate.
 @Override
 public void onCreate() {
 	// Setup and register receiver filtering on our two Intents